Smash powers and traces on parametrized spectra: An application of rigidity: Introduction

 This theorem has a generalization due to Wecken \cite{wecken}, which gives a more sensitive fixed-point invariant called the Reidemeister trace $R(f)$.
 In her thesis, the second author showed that this more sensitive invariant is also a trace, but the trace is carried out in a more sophisticated setting: the bicategory of parametrized spectra \cite{p:thesis}.
 The result is a version of $R(f)$ that lives in topological Hochschild homology ($\THH$).

 In \cite{mp1}, the authors show how to pass to an invariant that counts periodic points in families and lives in topological restriction homology ($\TR$).
 This invariant is expressed as a trace in the bicategory of \emph{equivariant} parametrized spectra.
-However, in order to prove that it has the desired behavior, one needs to show that the bicategory of parametrized spectra has tensor powers that interact with the trace in a well-behaved way.
-In \cite{mp1}, this desired structure defined explicitly and called an ``$n$-Fuller structure.''
+However, in order to prove that it has the desired behavior, one needs to show that bicategories with shadow have a coherence theorem \cite[Theorem 4.1]{mp1}, and that the bicategory of parametrized spectra has tensor powers, base change objects, and change-of-group functors that interact with the trace in a well-behaved way \cite[Theorem 8.3]{mp1}.

+The authors originally sought to give proofs for Theorems 4.1 and 8.3 from \cite{mp1} in a very formal way in any symmetric monoidal bifibration \cite{mp2}.
+This approach turned out to be very challenging to develop and verify, and so the authors ultimately changed their approach.
+Theorem 4.1 from \cite{mp1} is now proven in \cite{mp3}, while Theorem 8.3 from \cite{mp1} is now proven in the cases required by \cite{mp1} by Theorems \ref{intro:thm}--\ref{intro:functors} below.
+The current paper is the last step in proving the main results of \cite{mp1}.

-In this paper, we use two tools -- rigidity and deformable functors -- and work in the approach to parametrized spectra from \cite{convenient} to give a detailed construction of this structure. \begin{thm}[\S\ref{sec:shadow_fuller}] The bicategory of parametrized spectra $\Ex$ has an $n$-Fuller structure. \end{thm}
+The first part of the structure needed for \cite[Theorem 8.3]{mp1} is called a ``shadowed $n$-Fuller structure.''
+In this paper, we use two tools -- rigidity and deformable functors -- and work in the approach to parametrized spectra from \cite{convenient} to give a detailed construction of this structure. \begin{thm}[\S\ref{sec:shadow_fuller}] The bicategory of parametrized spectra $\Ex$ has a shadowed $n$-Fuller structure. \end{thm}

 This extends earlier results from \cite{ms,s:framed,PS:indexed} showing that $\Ex$ is a bicategory with shadow.